bradtaniguchi/IMSRoomRenter/NOTES.md

 Started re-organized code into GUI.py, going to remove main.py soon. added basic GUI functionality, no actual functionality still need to work ClockIn and ClockOut

+####-------UPDATE 12/21/15
+Created most of the menus
+added buttons and visual aspects of finished pages need to create backend